ArtemGr/gun/notes/12-map.md

 ☐ Research informal freelancer networks
 → ☑ https://www.bitfortip.com/questions/1055 looking for precedents
 → → ☐ [lemon.io report](https://lemon.io/wp-content/uploads/2020/10/Startups_vs_Freelancers_2020_report_by_Lemon.pdf) ?
-→ ☐ Experiment with fiverr
+→ ☑ Experiment with fiverr ⇒ Learned that developers would often prefer to get proposals, instead of manually filtering through the jobs.
+Also the job matching ritual is suboptimal (see the chat with speedwares)
 → ☐ Experiment with PeoplePerHour
 → ☐ Experiment with gun.io interviews
 → ☐ Experiment with lemon.io